Fast Intra-kernel Isolation and Security with IskiOS: Implementation

 \paragraph{{\System}-XOM} This patch changes the 4-bit protection key in every PTE that maps a kernel code page to the value 1.
 Read and write access to pages with PKEY~1 is already disabled in the \texttt{pkru}.

-\paragraph{{\System}-SS} This patch doubles (from 16 to 32\,KB) the size of every stack in the kernel (i.e., every per-thread stack, per-cpu interrupt stack, etc.) and uses the upper half as a shadow stack.
-The patch also write-protects the upper half using protection keys.
-Finally, the patch updates callsites in assembly files to conform to the new calling convention (Section~\ref{section:usecases:shadow}).
-After updating the {\tt CALL\_NOSPEC} macro, we had to manually update fewer than 100 additional call sites.
+\paragraph{{\System}-SS} This patch (1) doubles (from 16 to 32\,KB) the size of every stack in the kernel (i.e., every per-thread stack, per-cpu interrupt stack, etc.) and uses the upper half as a shadow stack, with write access disabled using PKK\@; (2) modifies kernel entry/exit code to save/restore the {\tt pkru} register to/from the shadow stack, and (3) updates assembly code to conform to the new calling convention (Sec.~\ref{section:usecases:shadow}).
+After updating the standard {\tt CALL\_NOSPEC} macro, we had to manually modify fewer than 100 additional call sites.